tukoz/PKGBUILDs/xombrero-gtk2-git/README.md

 This is a Gtk2 build for Arch linux, it gives more real estate room and is a bit lighter on resources (does depends on *webkitgtk2* not *webkitgtk*/*gtk3*).
 Adapted from [epitron's PKGBUILD](https://aur.archlinux.org/packages/xombrero-git/)

+Architectures: x86 and x86_64 (I'd like if it builds on ARM as well; lacks a platform to test that).